mattaylor/objix/README.md

 */
 ```

-### Object.prototype.trap(function, error, key)
+### Object.prototype.trap(function, error, ...keys)

 Returns a proxy of `this` which traps all property assignments using the supplied function.
 The function takes `val`, `key` and `this` as arguments.
 If the function returns falsey and an error message is supplied then an exception will be thrown.
-If no error message is provided the function just acts as an observer, although updates to `this` are still possible.
+If no error message is provided the function just acts as an observer, although the trap may also update `this` if needed.
-If `key` is defined then the trap function will only be called for assignments to the `key` property of `this`
+When `keys` are defined then the trap function will only be called for assignments to properties `this` where the key is included in `keys`

 ```javascript
 let o = { a: 1, sum: 1 }